ashuragi007-jpg/Collaborative-Story-Builder/README.md

 ## Deployment
 - Base URL: https://collaborative-story-builder-zrt9.onrender.com

+## Demo Content
+- The deployed applcation includes stories and chapters.

+- "Oblivion" a oneshot story
+- "Wish Upon The Star" a series of oneshot (3 chapters)

+ * These are provided to allow immediate testing of the functionality without requiring to make an account.
+Users can read existing stories from the library.

 # Link for Feature map and plan
 - Feature Map: https://www.figma.com/board/nZKzigzMy93RhhyVOSFRiG/Welcome-to-FigJam?node-id=0-1&t=tnfk5r6hunYfpqI5-1
 - Project Plan: https://github.com/users/ashuragi007-jpg/projects/3